vasudevgupta31/langchain-kggen/README.md

 > [!Note]
-> This project is inspired by KGGen, as proposed in this paper (Feb 2025).
+> This project is inspired by KGGen, as proposed in [this paper](https://arxiv.org/pdf/2502.09956), Feb 2025.
 It may reuse ideas and design patterns from the original KGGen implementation, which is also licensed under the MIT License.

 ## Table of Contents